Fundamental principles recognized by the laws of the Republic: Initial appearance

 Fundamental principles were mentioned in a budget law of 31 March 1931 (article 91) to characterize freedom of instruction.
 This was adopted as a compromise by deputies from the Popular Republican Movement (MRP) when writing the Constitution of the Fourth Republic, since the SFIO (socialist) and PCF (communist) deputies had declared themselves hostile to a constitutionalization of this freedom along with the other rights cited in the preamble.

 The principles attached to this notion were defined by the judge.
 First, the Council of State identified freedom of association as a fundamental principle, initially basing it on a 1956 appellate decision, (Note: The July 11, 1956 decision of the French Council of State established freedom of association for individuals.
-The decision is known as the Arrêt Amicale des Annamites de Paris.) and then from 1971 on, the Constitutional Council's Decision #71-44 DC on freedom of association as well.
+The decision is known as the Arrêt Amicale des Annamites de Paris.) and then, from 1971 on the Constitutional Council's Decision #71-44 DC on freedom of association as well.

 Today, the fundamental principles designate in the modern spirit the landmark laws of the first, second, and third republics, notably freedom of conscience and freedom of association.

 Constitutionalization of principles

-The extensive constitutional body of law developed by the Constitutional Council since 1971 gave constitutional force to some principles by making them fundamental principles recognized by the laws of the Republic (PFRLR).
+The extensive constitutional body of law developed by the Constitutional Council since 1971 has given constitutional force to some principles by making them fundamental principles recognized by the laws of the Republic (PFRLR).
 These essential principles of French law, created by the legislature but not specified in the constitution or raised as a constitutional norm, such as the principle of independence of administrative jurisdiction or freedom of association, were then imposed on the legislature and administration.

 PFRLRs are mainly defined by constitutional judges, even though their first mention was by the Council of State.
 Constitutional judges consider themselves not creators but interpreters of these principles, to avoid concerns of “government by the judges”.